Frida Kahlo: Return to Mexico City and international recognition

 Kahlo gained more appreciation for her art in Mexico as well.
 She became a founding member of the Seminario de Cultura Mexicana, a group of twenty-five artists commissioned by the Ministry of Public Education in 1942 to spread public knowledge of Mexican culture.
 As a member, she took part in planning exhibitions and attended a conference on art.
 In Mexico City, her paintings were featured in two exhibitions on Mexican art that were staged at the English-language Benjamin Franklin Library in 1943 and 1944.
 She was invited to participate in "Salon de la Flor", an exhibition presented at the annual flower exposition.
 An article by Rivera on Kahlo's art was also published in the journal published by the Seminario de Cultura Mexicana.

-In 1943, Kahlo accepted a teaching position at the recently reformed, nationalistic Escuela Nacional de Pintura, Escultura y Grabado "La Esmeralda."
+In 1943, Kahlo accepted a teaching position at the recently reformed, nationalistic Escuela Nacional de Pintura, Escultura y Grabado "La Esmeralda".
 She encouraged her students to treat her in an informal and non-hierarchical way and taught them to appreciate Mexican popular culture and folk art and to derive their subjects from the street.
 When her health problems made it difficult for her to commute to the school in Mexico City, she began to hold her lessons at La Casa Azul.
 Four of her students – Fanny Rabel, Arturo García Bustos, Guillermo Monroy, and Arturo Estrada – became devotees, and were referred to as "Los Fridos" for their enthusiasm.
 Kahlo secured three mural commissions for herself and her students.
-In 1944, they painted La Rosita, a pulqueria in Coyoacán.
-In 1945, the government commissioned them to paint murals for a Coyoacán launderette as part of a national scheme to help poor women who made their living as laundresses.
-The same year, the group created murals for Posada del Sol, a hotel in Mexico City.
-However, it was destroyed soon after completion as the hotel's owner did not like it.

 Kahlo struggled to make a living from her art until the mid to late 1940s, as she refused to adapt her style to suit her clients' wishes.
 She received two commissions from the Mexican government in the early 1940s.
 She did not complete the first one, possibly due to her dislike of the subject, and the second commission was rejected by the commissioning body.
 Nevertheless, she had regular private clients, such as engineer Eduardo Morillo Safa, who ordered more than thirty portraits of family members over the decade.
 Her financial situation improved when she received a 5000-peso national prize for her painting Moses (1945) in 1946 and when The Two Fridas was purchased by the Museo de Arte Moderno in 1947.
 According to art historian Andrea Kettenmann, by the mid-1940s, her paintings were "featured in the majority of group exhibitions in Mexico".
 Further, Martha Zamora wrote that she could "sell whatever she was currently painting; sometimes incomplete pictures were purchased right off the easel".